• Skip to main content

 Examples of compound leg exercises include squats, lunges, and leg presses.

-Leg extensions, leg curls, and calf raises are all isolation exercises.
+On the other hand, leg extensions, leg curls, and calf raises are all isolation exercises.

-Both types of exercise have their uses, but compound movements are generally more time-efficient and better for building strength. muscle mass, and functional fitness for everyday life.
+Both types of exercise have their uses, but compound movements are generally more time-efficient and better for building strength, muscle mass, and functional fitness for everyday life.

 You can train your entire lower body with just 2-3 compound exercises, whereas you need five or more isolation movements to achieve the same training effect.